 In May 2018, Chris Hayes launched a weekly podcast called Why Is This Happening?, featuring interviews with political figures, activists, journalists, writers, and academics.

-On February 24, 2019, Chris Hayes held the second live episode of his podcast, featuring an interview with Georgia politician and activist Stacey Abrams.
+On February 24, 2019, Chris Hayes held his second live episode of Why Is This Happening?, featuring an interview with Georgia politician and activist Stacey Abrams.

 As of 2019, Chris Hayes is a member of the Democratic Party.

-In 2020, Chris Hayes' brother Luke served as the campaign manager for U.S. Congressman Jamaal Bowman.
+In 2020, Chris Hayes' brother, Luke, served as the campaign manager for U.S. Congressman Jamaal Bowman.

-Nancy Pelosi is a prominent American politician notably serving as...
+Nancy Pelosi is an American politician notable for being the...

-The United States of America is a federal republic of...
+The United States of America is a federal republic located...

 California is the most populous US state located on the...